MorganAllred/ma-website/README.md

-# Getting Started with Create React App
+# Personal Website built on React and node.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).